 Some chemotherapy drugs can cause damage to the muscles of the heart.
 This damage may change the rhythm of your heartbeat.
 In most people this change will go back to normal after the chemotherapy treatment has ended.
 But if you are going to have one of these drugs, you need to have your heart checked before you start treatment.

 Your doctor may ask you to have a recording of the electrical activity of your heart.
 This test is called an electrocardiogram (ECG).
 An ECG tells your doctor how well your heart is working.
 You may also have a heart ultrasound.
 This test is called an echocardiogram.
 Sometimes the name for this test is shortened to an ECHO.
 An ECHO checks the force that your heart is pumping with.
-This force is called cardiac ejection fraction.
 Both of these tests are painless.

 Tests to check your liver